 P.P.B. (pay per butt) Make sure before you sit you find out how much it will cost you.
 Most all places charge to sit in their chairs.
 Most will not charge if you eat and drink in their establishment.
 Just ask before sitting.
 The men watching each place will fight for your "seat".
 Look around and decide where is best for you.
 There is no refund once your butt hits that chair.

-Humpback Whales 80% of the worlds humpback whale population returns to the D.R to mate and give birth every year.
+80% of the worlds Humpback Whale population returns to the wters of D.R each year to mate and give birth every year.

 Mahogany is the national tree